hi-ogawa/talks/2026-02-28/notes/plan.md

 - Focus on what's portable vs framework-specific
 - Make it relatable to audience who wonder the same things
 - Use 30-minute sessions for deeper technical discussions
+- Speaker is Japanese, will present in Japanese